Rimac Automobili: History

-Rimac Technology is 100% owned by the Rimac Group.
-Rimac Technology develops vehicle systems and technologies for many global OEMs.
+In September 2023, Rimac Tokyo and Rimac Katowice were established in Japan and Poland, respectively.

 Models

 e-M3

 Rimac's first car was a converted 1984 BMW M3 called the Rimac e-M3, nicknamed the "Green Monster" by the designers working for the company.
 With a 0–100 km/h (62 mph) acceleration achieved in 3.3 seconds, it earned the title of fastest-accelerating electric vehicle in Category A, Group VIII (electric vehicle) and Class 3 (over 1,000 kg) in 2011.
 The "green monster" develops 442 kW and 900 N.m of torque, reaches 100 km/h from a standstill in 3.3 s and has a top speed of 174 mph.
 Five development updates pushed the e-M3 to become the officially fastest-accelerating electric vehicle according to strict FIA rules.